trufflesuite/trufflesuite.com/public/docs/getting_started/client.md

 truffle develop
 ```

 This will run the client on `http://127.0.0.1:9545`.
 It will display the first 10 accounts and the mnemonic used to create those accounts. ([Read more about account mnemonics](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).)
-Truffle Develop uses the same mnemonic every time to make developing your applications as easy as possible:
+Truffle Develop uses the same mnemonic every time:

 ```
 candy maple cake sugar pudding cream honey rich smooth crumble sweet treat